 The foodie scene has grown alongside its economic development, with respectable French and Italian restaurants cropping up alongside hipster burger joints.
 But Rangoon Tea House is arguably the most prominent establishment offering Burmese cuisine in a setting that would appeal to upscale clientele, with a menu of curries, biryanis, noodles and 16 styles of tea.
 Many others have appeared in recent years, says Htet, and they’re not just for foreigners.
 ‘Even as a local, I might not have had a certain dish from a certain region.
 Now there are a lot more local restaurants that let you understand different layers of the cuisine.’

-Htet was born in Myanmar, grew up in the UK and returned to his birthplace about four years ago.
+Htet was born in Myanmar, grew up in the UK and returned to his birthplace in 2013.
 He realises that the local cuisine is so unknown to the world that Rangoon Tea House’s focus should simply be to introduce the most representative dishes rather than trying to do something highly innovative.

 ‘Maybe if this were a Burmese restaurant that we were doing in 10 or 15 years, it would be a lot more creative,’ he says.
 ‘Maybe you would have dry ice, maybe you would have molecular food, but I don’t think now is the time to do these things.
 I think firstly you simplify and get to the real core of what makes Burmese food special.’